-Maximum size for

-antivirus and

-sandboxing scan (KB)
+Maximum size for antivirus and scale to do so.
+Y sandboxing scan (KB) suthorized size.

 In this field, the maximum size used for scanning files can be determined.
 Move the scale to do so.
 You can also configure the action to perform if the file exceeds the authorized size.